-(ii) Social values such as aesthetics, historic and cultural values, land use patterns, and environmental justice; and
+(ii) Social values such as aesthetics, historic and cultural values, land use patterns, and environmental justice; and relocation.

-(iii) Economic values such as the cost of space, construction, services, and relocation.
+(iii) Economic values such as the cost of space, construction, services, and approve the request.

-(3) For multifamily projects involving HUD mortgage insurance that are initiated by third parties, HUD's consideration of practicable alternatives should include a determination not to approve the request.
+(3) For multifamily projects involving HUD mortgage insurance that are initiated by third parties, HUD's consideration of practicable alternatives should include a determination not to beneficial values include: